awsdocs/aws-cost-management-user-guide/doc_source/ce-rightsizing.md

 ### Consolidated billing family<a name="consolidated-fam"></a>

 To identify all instances for all accounts in the consolidated billing family, rightsizing recommendations look at the usage for the last 14 days for each account\.
 If the instance was stopped or terminated, we remove it from consideration\.
-For all remaining instances, we call CloudWatch to get maximum CPU utilization data for the last 14 days\.
+For all remaining instances, we call CloudWatch to get maximum CPU utilization data, memory utilization \(if enabled\), network in/out, local disk input/ output \(I/O\), and performance of attached EBS volumes for the last 14 days\.
 This is to produce conservative recommendations, not to recommend instance modifications that could be detrimental to application performance or that could unexpectedly impact your performance\.

 ### Determining if an instance is idle, underutilized, or neither<a name="determine-status"></a>